 And I thought that was a fabulous question.
-And really, that’s what we have been talking about as you don’t want the document to be a piece of paper.
+That’s what we have been talking about as you don’t want the document to be a piece of paper.

 You want the document to be, how am I going to change my behavior so that I am actually making a difference?

-So as an example, with a utility that had a long-term operator, the gentleman was retiring, and one of the issues was, he had a lot of knowledge on his head about where assets are, and he was going to be going.
+As an example, with a utility that had a long-term operator, the gentleman was retiring, and one of the issues was he had a lot of knowledge on his head about where assets are, and he was going to leave.
 So, all that knowledge was going to go with him.

-So, they wanted to develop a map and an inventory, so a lot of that knowledge could be put into a format that others could use.
+So, they wanted to develop a map and an inventory, so many that knowledge could be put into a format that others could use.